ADG0707/AdExtra/README.md

   - Adag: A fast eater with explosive fins, can be found in Fire land.
   - AdagChild: a fast but harmless eater , related to Adag.
   - flamer: This enemy is dangerous it will spit flames on to you and burn away ur body.
+  - Assasin: A slow but tanky and sucking enemy wich can straight up attack it's own allies

 Rare Enemies:
   - Lightning_Levithan: This is a dangerous and extreemly tanky boss, wich spawns in small cases on ICEE biome.